Gaudiya-Koshan/indesign-balarama-unicode/README.md

 [![Watch the video](https://img.youtube.com/vi/wHjc6ZDtQLc/hqdefault.jpg)](https://youtu.be/wHjc6ZDtQLc)

-I'll soon upload a video for how to select unicode compliant fonts for you project and replace your non-compliant fonts without much tedius work.
+I'll soon upload a video for how to select unicode compliant fonts for your project and replace your non-compliant fonts without much tedius work.

 ## Written Installation Instructions